pret/pokered/README.md

 - Press A beside surfable water, strength boulders or cut trees to use the HMs without needing to go into the Party menu.
 - Running Shoes by holding B. Also works with the bike!
 Surf speed is also doubled.
 - Bag has capacity for 30 items.
-- Spinner tiles move faster
+- Spinner tiles move faster.

 Bug Fixes
 ====